 1943: Voldemort creates his first horcrux.

 1945: Voldemort leaves Hogwarts and disappears.
-Dumbledore defeats Grindelwald in a duel, winning control of the Elder Wand and ending the Global Wizarding War.
+Albus defeats Grindelwald in a duel, winning control of the Elder Wand and ending the Global Wizarding War.
 Grindelwald is sentenced to life in Nurmengard prison.

 1970: The First Wizarding War begins.